 - C1 First misbehaviour verbal warning.

 Name goes on the Consequences board.

 - Second misbehaviour verbal warning.Name goes on the Consequences board.

 - C3 Third misbehaviour final warning.

 Name goes on the Consequences board.
-This is recorded electronically using Bromcom.
+This is recorded electronically using Bromcom by 3.30pm and parents notified

-Students who accrue 2X C3 detentions in a week will receive a C4- 1 hour detention after school.

-C4 Fourth misbehaviour - issue sticker or write in planner and send to student to Matrix Room.
+Students who accrue 2X C3's in a week will receive a C4-1 hour detention after school. - Fourth misbehaviour issue completed yellow detention form and send to Matrix Room.
 Ensure the student has work to take with them.
-Make sure you record in the planner date of detention to inform parents and the detention is logged on Bromcom.
+MAKE SURE YOU RECORD TIME LEFT LESSON on the yellow form and sign it.
+Date of detention completed, and detention logged on Bromcom.
+A text message will be sent to parents informing them about the detention.

-Students who accrue 2X C4's removals in a day will be given a day in Consequences
+Students who accrue 2X C4's in a day for persistent disruptive behaviour - will be given a day in Consequences

 C5 Fifth misbehaviour - send to Consequences Room for the rest of the period.

 Gatekeeper to arrange full day Isolation in Consequences with 1 hour detention after school.